AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getMessagePublicForwards**(`parameters`): `Promise`<[`foundMessages`](../modules/index.types.default.md#foundmessages-1)\>

 Returns forwarded copies of a channel message to different public channels.
+Can be used only if message.can_get_statistics == true.
 For optimal performance, the number of returned messages is chosen by TDLib

 #### Parameters